whass/Flask-Blog/README.md

 # my-blog is Flask-Python based blog application

 The application includes
--Flask
+* Flask
--sqlAlchemy
+* sqlAlchemy

 If you want a small and a beautiful blog, this app is for you !

 To try the application :

--clone the repository
+Clone the repository

-git clone
+* git clone

--install the requirments
+Install the requirments

-pip install -r requirements.txt
+* pip install -r requirements.txt

--build the database
+Build the database

-python models.py
+* python models.py

--edit dummies.py :
+Edit dummies.py :

--- change admin by your choosen name and password by your own password
+* change admin by your choosen name and password by your own password

--- add some categorie
+* add some categorie

--- add some post
+* add some post

-execute python dummies.py
+* execute python dummies.py

--Launch the server
+Launch the server

-python app.py
+* python app.py

 Access http://localhost:5000/ to see the blog